For even more scenic drives, check out our quick guide to Colorado's 26 scenic byways.

 1. Fall River Road to St. Mary's Alice Glacier

 From Denver, take I-70 west to exit 238 (Fall River Rd.).
 Follow Fall River Rd. north for nine miles to the St. Mary's Alice trailhead.
 Although not restricted to 4WD vehicles, the road is very steep and winding.
-Total drive is 20 miles out and back.

-Despite it's name, St. Mary's Alice glacier is more of a perennial snowfield because it doesn't flow.
+Despite its name, St. Mary's Alice glacier is more of a perennial snowfield because it doesn't flow.
 You will see, however, the changing fall colors of dense willows and Rocky Mountain bristlecone pines.
 This winding alpine drive is convenient and easy to find, ending with the option of a short, moderately difficult hike.

 If you decide to attempt the 1.5-mile hike to the "glacier" and lake, there is a fee to park.
 1.5 miles might not sound long, but it is an uphill climb at elevations reaching 11,000 feet.
 Your reward for your hard work: stellar alpine views and the rare right to say you've hiked a perennial snowfield.